steffiAI/drug-dosage-calculator/README.md

-# Drug Dosage Calculator - Lab Edition
+# Drug Concentration Calculator - Lab Edition

-A Python GUI application for calculating drug solution preparations in laboratory settings.
+A Python GUI application for calculation of stock and working dilutions.
 This tool helps researchers quickly calculate the exact amounts needed to prepare stock solutions from powder and dilute stock solutions to working concentrations.

 ## Features